deis/deis/docs/developer/install-client.rst

 Install the Client
 ==================
-The Deis client allows you to interact with a Deis :ref:`Controller`.
-You'll need to install the client before you can use Deis.
+The Deis command-line interface (CLI), or client, allows you to interact with a Deis :ref:`Controller`.
+You must install the client to use Deis.

 Install with Pip
 ----------------
-Install the latest Deis client using Python's `pip`_:
+Install the latest Deis client using Python's pip_ package manager:

 .. code-block:: console